terencedignon/px6-proxy-fetcher/README.md

 Keep `proxies.txt` out of Git; it holds authenticated endpoints.
 The script writes it with 600 permissions so only your user can read it, and the included `.gitignore` already skips it.

+## requirements

+- Python 3.9 or later
+- A [PROXY6.net](https://px6.me/) account with an API key

 ## license

-MIT-see the included `LICENSE` file.
+MIT - see the included `LICENSE` file.